pascalschieman/pi-minecraft/README.md

 - raspberry pi 4 (os installed)

 ## get-started
-- Place the setup.sh script into your home directory of your user.
+- place the setup.sh script into your home directory of your user.
 This will prevent any permission issues.
 - open a terminal in this directory and run: bash setup.sh

 ## good to know